SAP-samples/cap-cds-hands-on/exercises/10/README.md

 }
 ```

-Let's start to explore, or at least to scratch the surface, of what we can do
+Let's start to explore, or at least to scratch the surface of, what we can do
-beyond just the plain "pass-through" projections we have so far:
+beyond just the plain "pass-through" projections we have so far.

 ### Define a new service for accounting

-Let's imagine we have an internal team looking at cost accounting, and want to
+Imagine we have an internal team looking at cost accounting, and want to
 offer a service for them relating to the products on file.
 While we could just
 as easily define this new service in a separate file, let's keep it in the same
 file for simplicity and ease of viewing.

+> Exploration of separation of concerns, mixins, and general reuse and
+> definition management is the subject of a future exercise.

 👉 Rename the `srv/simple.cds` file to `srv/services.cds` to reflect the fact
 that there is more than one service, not just the `Simple` service defined: